TosbackCgusBridge-Bot/CGUs-versions/Adidas/Privacy Policy.md

 We never use or install spyware on your computer, nor do we use spyware to retrieve information from your computer.

 Like many websites, we use "cookies", files stored on your computer's hard drive by your browser, to identify account holders and to optimize their shopping experience.
 Cookies also allow us to hold selections in a shopping cart when a user leaves this Website without checking out and send you reminder e-mail about your shopping orders and other shopping opportunities.
 Most browsers accept cookies automatically but allow you to disable them.
 We recommend that you leave cookies "turned on" so that we can offer you a better shopping experience.
-You may occasionally get Cookies from companies advertising on our behalf.
-We do not control these Cookies, and these Cookies are not subject to our Website.
+You may occasionally get cookies from companies advertising on our behalf to tailor advertisements shown to you for goods and services.
+We do not control these cookies, and these cookies are not subject to our Website.
+Our systems do not recognize browser “Do Not Track” signals, but several of our service providers who utilize these cookies and other tracking technologies on our Website enable you to opt out of this type of advertising.
+For more information about third party cookies, including information about how to opt out of these technologies, visit http://www.networkadvertising.org/managing/opt\_out.asp.

 **How is information collected from children?**